 It aims to create a cleaner, greener, more resilient country for the next generation.
 But it is missing any legally binding targets and must be strengthened.

-After a lengthy delay, this new legislation for our natural world is now expected to pass into law in autumn 2021.
+After a lengthy delay, this new legislation for our natural world has been progressing through parliamentary process throughout 2021.

-That’s why we’re so grateful to the 200,000 people who have joined us in pressing Boris Johnson to include legally binding targets in the Environment Bill and stop the decline of nature by 2030.
+We’re so grateful to the 200,000 people who joined us in pressing Boris Johnson to include the legally binding target.
+Thank you.